yamcs/yamcs/docs/server-manual/services/instance/replication-master.rst

 expirationDays (double)
     How many days to keep the replication files before removing them.
 Default: 7.

 slaves (list of maps)
     **Required** if the tcpRole is `client`.
 The list of slaves to connect to.
 Each slave is specified as a host/port and the slave instance name.
 In addition, TLS (encrypted connections) can be specified for each slave individually using the enableTls option.
     The replication master will connect to the replication server on the remote host/port and will send a Wakeup message containing the salve instance name; the replication server will then redirect the connection to the corresponding replication slave if one has registered for the given instance.

 reconnectionIntervalSec (integer)
     If the tcpRole is `client` this configures how often in seconds the replication master will try to connect to the salve if the connection is broken.
 A negative value means that no reconnection will take place.

+timeMsgFreqSec (integer)
+    Added in version 5.6.1.
+How often (in seconds) should send the time messages.
+Default: 10